leecher1337/mgoodies-skype/trunk/mydetails/Docs/mydetails_readme.txt

 - Options to show/hide itens

 Dependencies:
-- If you want integration with clist, an frame enabled clist, such as , clist_modern_layered or clist_nicer+
+- If you want integration with clist, an frame enabled clist, such as clist_modern or clist_nicer+
-- To draw and set avatars, Avatar service (latest version)
 - Away systens supported: Core, NewAwaySystem or SimpleAway

 To report bugs/make suggestions, go to the forum thread: http://forums.miranda-im.org/showthread.php?t=5643